 English Language Requirements

-Tertiary Qualifications Bachelor degree or equivalent with a minimum GPA of 4.5.
-Advanced standing of 12 units may be granted to eligible applicants who have successfully completed the Big Data MicroMasters ? program with a minimum overall score of 65 percent.
+Tertiary Qualifications Advanced standing of 12 units may be granted to eligible applicants who have successfully completed the Big Data MicroMasters program and received a verified certificate for each course with a minimum overall score of 65 percent.

 Fees and Scholarships

 Choose your applicant type to view the relevant fees and scholarships information for this program.

 Indicative annual tuition fees (24 units) International student place: $45,000

 These scholarships, as well as many others funded by industry and non-profit organisations, are available to potential and currently enrolled students.

 Professional AccreditationThe Master of Data Science is accredited by the Australian Computer Society.